AusClimateService/bias-correction-data-release/catalogue.md

 The reference dataset for the bias correction was BARRA-R2 (https://dx.doi.org/10.25914/90rq-d839).

 The MRNBC method is described by Mehrotra and Sharma (2015; https://doi.org/10.1016/j.jhydrol.2014.11.037) with code available at https://doi.org/10.5281/zenodo.14641855 and https://github.com/AusClimateService/MRNBC.

+## Level 1.2.3: Calibrated CORDEX-CMIP6 data from the NARCliM2.0 project

+#### Abstract

+This dataset contains data from the NARCliM2.0 project contribution to the Coordinated Regional Downscaling Experiment under the Coupled Model Intercomparison Project phase 6 (CORDEX-CMIP6) for Australasia, calibrated against two observational datasets using two different bias correction methods.

+Data are available for several commonly used surface variables and three model experiments (an historical experiment and two Shared Socioeconomic Pathway experiments) on a regular 0.05 degree (~5km) latitude-longitude grid across Australia.

+## Level 1.2.3.1: CORDEX-CMIP6 data from the NARCliM2.0 project calibrated against AGCD using the QME method

+#### Abstract

+This dataset contains data from the NARCliM2.0 project contribution to the Coordinated Regional Downscaling Experiment under the Coupled Model Intercomparison Project phase 6 (CORDEX-CMIP6) for Australasia, calibrated against the AGCD dataset using the QME bias correction method.

+Daily surface temperature and precipitation data are available for three model experiments (historical, SSP1.26 and SSP3.70) on a regular 0.05 degree (~5km) latitude-longitude grid across Australia.

+#### Dataset lineage information

+This product was produced by applying the Quantile Matching for Extremes (QME) bias correction method to re-gridded CORDEX-CMIP6 data from the NARCliM2.0 project (dataset 1-1-3).

+The reference dataset for the bias correction was AGCD (https://dx.doi.org/10.25914/6009600304b02).

+The QME method is described by Dowdy (2023; http://www.bom.gov.au/research/publications/researchreports/BRR-087.pdf) with code available at https://doi.org/10.5281/zenodo.14635628 and https://github.com/AusClimateService/QME.

+## Level 1.2.3.2: CORDEX-CMIP6 data from the NARCliM2.0 project calibrated against AGCD using the MRNBC method

+#### Abstract

+This dataset contains data from the NARCliM2.0 project contribution to the Coordinated Regional Downscaling Experiment under the Coupled Model Intercomparison Project phase 6 (CORDEX-CMIP6) for Australasia, calibrated against the AGCD dataset using the MRNBC bias correction method.

+Daily surface temperature and precipitation data are available for three model experiments (historical, SSP1.26 and SSP3.70) on a regular 0.05 degree (~5km) latitude-longitude grid across Australia.

+#### Dataset lineage information

+This product was produced by applying the Multivariate Recursive Nesting Bias Correction (MRNBC) bias correction method to re-gridded CORDEX-CMIP6 data from the NARCliM2.0 project (dataset 1-1-3).

+The reference dataset for the bias correction was AGCD (https://dx.doi.org/10.25914/6009600304b02).

+The MRNBC method is described by Mehrotra and Sharma (2015; https://doi.org/10.1016/j.jhydrol.2014.11.037) with code available at https://doi.org/10.5281/zenodo.14641855 and https://github.com/AusClimateService/MRNBC.

+## Level 1.2.3.3: CORDEX-CMIP6 data from the NARCliM2.0 project calibrated against BARRA-R2 using the QME method

+#### Abstract

+This dataset contains data from the NARCliM2.0 project contribution to the Coordinated Regional Downscaling Experiment under the Coupled Model Intercomparison Project phase 6 (CORDEX-CMIP6) for Australasia, calibrated against the BARRA-R2 dataset using the QME bias correction method.

+Daily surface temperature, precipitation, solar radiation, wind speed and relative humidity data are available for three model experiments (historical, SSP1.26 and SSP3.70) on a regular 0.05 degree (~5km) latitude-longitude grid across Australia.

+#### Dataset lineage information

+This product was produced by applying the Quantile Matching for Extremes (QME) bias correction method to re-gridded CORDEX-CMIP6 data from the NARCliM2.0 project (dataset 1-1-3).

+The reference dataset for the bias correction was BARRA-R2 (https://dx.doi.org/10.25914/90rq-d839).

+The QME method is described by Dowdy (2023; http://www.bom.gov.au/research/publications/researchreports/BRR-087.pdf) with code available at https://doi.org/10.5281/zenodo.14635628 and https://github.com/AusClimateService/QME.

+## Level 1.2.3.4: CORDEX-CMIP6 data from the NARCliM2.0 project calibrated against BARRA-R2 using the MRNBC method

+#### Abstract

+This dataset contains data from the NARCliM2.0 project contribution to the Coordinated Regional Downscaling Experiment under the Coupled Model Intercomparison Project phase 6 (CORDEX-CMIP6) for Australasia, calibrated against the BARRA-R2 dataset using the MRNBC bias correction method.

+Daily surface temperature, precipitation, solar radiation, wind speed and relative humidity data are available for three model experiments (historical, SSP1.26 and SSP3.70) on a regular 0.05 degree (~5km) latitude-longitude grid across Australia.

+#### Dataset lineage information

+This product was produced by applying the Multivariate Recursive Nesting Bias Correction (MRNBC) bias correction method to re-gridded CORDEX-CMIP6 data from the NARCliM2.0 project (dataset 1-1-3).

+The reference dataset for the bias correction was BARRA-R2 (https://dx.doi.org/10.25914/90rq-d839).

+The MRNBC method is described by Mehrotra and Sharma (2015; https://doi.org/10.1016/j.jhydrol.2014.11.037) with code available at https://doi.org/10.5281/zenodo.14641855 and https://github.com/AusClimateService/MRNBC.

+## Level 1.2.4: Calibrated CORDEX-CMIP6 data from the Queensland Future Climate Science Program

+#### Abstract

+This dataset contains data from the Queensland Future Climate Science Program contribution to the Coordinated Regional Downscaling Experiment under the Coupled Model Intercomparison Project phase 6 (CORDEX-CMIP6) for Australasia, calibrated against two observational datasets using two different bias correction methods.

+Data are available for several commonly used surface variables and three model experiments (an historical experiment and two Shared Socioeconomic Pathway experiments) on a regular 0.05 degree (~5km) latitude-longitude grid across Australia.

+## Level 1.2.4.1: CORDEX-CMIP6 data from the Queensland Future Climate Science Program calibrated against AGCD using the QME method

+#### Abstract

+This dataset contains data from the Queensland Future Climate Science Program contribution to the Coordinated Regional Downscaling Experiment under the Coupled Model Intercomparison Project phase 6 (CORDEX-CMIP6) for Australasia, calibrated against the AGCD dataset using the QME bias correction method.

+Daily surface temperature and precipitation data are available for three model experiments (historical, SSP1.26 and SSP3.70) on a regular 0.05 degree (~5km) latitude-longitude grid across Australia.

+#### Dataset lineage information

+This product was produced by applying the Quantile Matching for Extremes (QME) bias correction method to re-gridded CORDEX-CMIP6 data from the Queensland Future Climate Science Program (dataset 1-1-4).

+The reference dataset for the bias correction was AGCD (https://dx.doi.org/10.25914/6009600304b02).

+The QME method is described by Dowdy (2023; http://www.bom.gov.au/research/publications/researchreports/BRR-087.pdf) with code available at https://doi.org/10.5281/zenodo.14635628 and https://github.com/AusClimateService/QME.

+## Level 1.2.4.2: CORDEX-CMIP6 data from the Queensland Future Climate Science Program calibrated against AGCD using the MRNBC method

+#### Abstract

+This dataset contains data from the Queensland Future Climate Science Program contribution to the Coordinated Regional Downscaling Experiment under the Coupled Model Intercomparison Project phase 6 (CORDEX-CMIP6) for Australasia, calibrated against the AGCD dataset using the MRNBC bias correction method.

+Daily surface temperature and precipitation data are available for three model experiments (historical, SSP1.26 and SSP3.70) on a regular 0.05 degree (~5km) latitude-longitude grid across Australia.

+#### Dataset lineage information

+This product was produced by applying the Multivariate Recursive Nesting Bias Correction (MRNBC) bias correction method to re-gridded CORDEX-CMIP6 data from the Queensland Future Climate Science Program (dataset 1-1-4).

+The reference dataset for the bias correction was AGCD (https://dx.doi.org/10.25914/6009600304b02).

+The MRNBC method is described by Mehrotra and Sharma (2015; https://doi.org/10.1016/j.jhydrol.2014.11.037) with code available at https://doi.org/10.5281/zenodo.14641855 and https://github.com/AusClimateService/MRNBC.

+## Level 1.2.4.3: CORDEX-CMIP6 data from the Queensland Future Climate Science Program calibrated against BARRA-R2 using the QME method

+#### Abstract

+This dataset contains data from the Queensland Future Climate Science Program contribution to the Coordinated Regional Downscaling Experiment under the Coupled Model Intercomparison Project phase 6 (CORDEX-CMIP6) for Australasia, calibrated against the BARRA-R2 dataset using the QME bias correction method.

+Daily surface temperature, precipitation, solar radiation, wind speed and relative humidity data are available for three model experiments (historical, SSP1.26 and SSP3.70) on a regular 0.05 degree (~5km) latitude-longitude grid across Australia.

+#### Dataset lineage information

+This product was produced by applying the Quantile Matching for Extremes (QME) bias correction method to re-gridded CORDEX-CMIP6 data from the Queensland Future Climate Science Program (dataset 1-1-4).

+The reference dataset for the bias correction was BARRA-R2 (https://dx.doi.org/10.25914/90rq-d839).

+The QME method is described by Dowdy (2023; http://www.bom.gov.au/research/publications/researchreports/BRR-087.pdf) with code available at https://doi.org/10.5281/zenodo.14635628 and https://github.com/AusClimateService/QME.

+## Level 1.2.4.4: CORDEX-CMIP6 data from the Queensland Future Climate Science Program calibrated against BARRA-R2 using the MRNBC method

+#### Abstract

+This dataset contains data from the Queensland Future Climate Science Program contribution to the Coordinated Regional Downscaling Experiment under the Coupled Model Intercomparison Project phase 6 (CORDEX-CMIP6) for Australasia, calibrated against the BARRA-R2 dataset using the MRNBC bias correction method.

+Daily surface temperature, precipitation, solar radiation, wind speed and relative humidity data are available for three model experiments (historical, SSP1.26 and SSP3.70) on a regular 0.05 degree (~5km) latitude-longitude grid across Australia.

+#### Dataset lineage information

+This product was produced by applying the Multivariate Recursive Nesting Bias Correction (MRNBC) bias correction method to re-gridded CORDEX-CMIP6 data from the Queensland Future Climate Science Program (dataset 1-1-4).

+The reference dataset for the bias correction was BARRA-R2 (https://dx.doi.org/10.25914/90rq-d839).

+The MRNBC method is described by Mehrotra and Sharma (2015; https://doi.org/10.1016/j.jhydrol.2014.11.037) with code available at https://doi.org/10.5281/zenodo.14641855 and https://github.com/AusClimateService/MRNBC.